 Upon specification of the DataTurbine Address, the actor attempts to connect to the server, and will generate output ports for the channels present (not including the metric channels - those with names beginning with the underscore character).
 Also, two other output ports will be created, channelNames and specificChannel.
-The channelNames port outputs an array of the channel names, and specificChannel will output the data of the port specified on the specificChannel Name input port.
-Since the channel output through the specificChannel output port may change during workflow execution, the data is always typed String.
-The rest of the ports will output data for the DataTurbine channels they reflect, with the data typed appropriately.
-The output data format may be changed using the Output Data Type parameter, either an array of x records (each record containing a timestamp and datapoint), or a record of 2 arrays (timestamps and data).
+The channelNames port writes an array of the channel names, and specificChannel will write the data of the port specified on the specificChannel Name input port.
+Since the channel name written through the specificChannel output port may change during workflow execution, the data is always set to the String type.
+The other ports will write data for the

+DataTurbine channels they reflect and the output data format may be changed using the Output Data Type parameter, either an array of x records (each record containing a timestamp and datapoint), or a record of two arrays (timestamps and data).

-The Start Time input PortParameter, utilized when Sink Mode is Request or Subscribe, specifies the beginning time of the data requested from the server.
+The Start Time input PortParameter, utilized when Sink Mode is "Request" or "Subscribe", specifies the beginning time of the data requested from the server.

-Duration, also used by Request and Subscribe sink modes, specifies the number of seconds of data requested.
+Duration, also used by "Request" and "Subscribe" sink modes, specifies the number of seconds of data requested.

-Sink Mode may be Request, Monitor, or Subscribe.
-Request mode initiates a request for a specific time slice of data.
-Subscribe mode starts a continuous feed of data for the connected output port channels.
+Sink Mode may be "Request", "Monitor", or "Subscribe".
+"Request" mode initiates a request for a specific time slice of data.
+"Subscribe" mode starts a continuous feed of data for the connected output port channels.
 Each block retrieved will be Duration time units in length.
-Monitor mode is similar to Subscribe, but allows for continuous frames of data without gaps.
+"Monitor" mode is similar to "Subscribe", but allows for continuous frames of data without gaps.

-The Reference parameter is used by Request and Subscribe modes.
-For Subscribe mode, newest, oldest, absolute, next, or previous may be used.
-For Request mode, absolute, newest, oldest, aligned, after, modified, next, or previous may be used.
+The Reference parameter is used by "Request" and "Subscribe" modes.
+Table 6.4 describes the values for this parameter.

-absolute - The start parameter is absolute time from midnight, Jan 1st, 1970 UTC. newest - The start parameter is measured from the most recent data available in the server at the time this request is received.
-Note that for this case, the start parameter actually represents the end of the duration, and positive times proceed toward oldest data.

-oldest - As newest, but relative to the oldest data.

-aligned - As newest, but rather than per channel, this is relative to the newest for all of the channels.

-after - A combination between absolute and newest, this flag causes the server to return the newest data available after the specified start time.
-Unlike newest, you do not have to request the data to find out that you already have it.
-Unlike absolute, a gap may be inserted in the data to provide you with the freshest data.

-modified - Similar to after, but attempts to return a duration's worth of data in a contiguous block.
-If the data is not available after the start time, it will be taken from before the start time.

-next - gets the data that immediately follows the time range specified.
+Reference Value Valid Modes Description "absolute" "Request" or "Subscribe" The start parameter is absolute time from midnight, Jan 1st, 1970 UTC. "newest" "Request" or "Subscribe" The start parameter is measured from the most recent data available in the server at the time this request is received.
+Note that for this case, the start parameter actually represents the end of the duration, and positive times proceed toward oldest data. "oldest" "Request" or "Subscribe" Similar to "newest", but relative to the oldest data. "aligned" "Request" Similar to "newest",, but rather than per channel, this is relative to the newest for all of the channels. "after" "Request" A combination between "absolute" and "newest", this flag causes the server to return the newest data available after the specified start time.
+Unlike "newest", you do not have to request the data to find out that you already have it.
+Unlike "absolute", a gap may be inserted in the data to provide you with the freshest data. "modified" "Request" Similar to "after", but attempts to return a duration's worth of data in a contiguous block.
+If the data is not available after the start time, it will be taken from before the start time. "next" "Request" or "Subscribe" Gets the data that immediately follows the time range specified.
+This will skip over gaps. "previous" "Request" or "Subscribe" Get the data that immediately precedes the time range specified.
 This will skip over gaps.

-previous - get the data that immediately precedes the time range specified.
-This will skip over gaps.
+TABLE 6.4: DESCRIPTION OF VALUES FOR THE DATATURBINE ACTOR'S REFERENCE PARAMETER.